 Getting a divorce isn’t a decision you and your spouse should make lightly.
 It can be a very upsetting, emotional decision for you, your spouse, children, family, and friends.
 The more you know about the Spokane divorce process, the more you can make well-informed decisions and manage the stress that comes with legally ending your marriage.

 Are you thinking about filing for divorce?
 Has your spouse already filed for divorce?
 During the divorce process, your divorce will fall into one of two categories: uncontested or contested.
-Contact a Spokane divorce lawyer to understand your rights and filing requirements.
+Contact one of Feltman Ewing’s family law attorneys, Kiley Anderson or Marla Hoskins, to understand your rights and filing requirements.

 An uncontested divorce occurs when you and your spouse agree to end your marriage legally.
-You often agree on marital issues such as spousal support, a division of property and child custody.
-If this is the category your divorce falls in, then the first step will be to complete divorce forms.
-According to Washington state law, the divorce process starts at this point.
+You agree on marital issues such as spousal support, a division of property and debts, and child custody.
+If this is the category your divorce falls in, the first step will be to complete the appropriate Washington State Court forms to start and complete the process.

 • The marriage is irretrievably broken

-During this time, you and your spouse should be working on resolving issues such as child custody.
-The last step of an uncontested divorce is to sign the final divorce petition, then file it with the court.
+During this time, you and your spouse should be working on resolving outstanding issues.
+Once those agreements are finalized, the last step of an uncontested divorce is to sign the final orders and present them to the Court for entry.

 Contact Feltman Ewing for Help with Your Divorce

 Whether you are able to reach an agreements on all issues or need to work on resolving issues, an attorney can work with you to ensure the process is completely properly.
 Feltman Ewing attorneys have experience helping numerous clients going through the divorce process to help them achieve desired outcomes.
 Contact us today to get assistance with an uncontested or contested divorce.